Detailed instructions with pictures on how to grow dozens of different types of crystals

 What happens it that a spot on the edge of the liquid creates a few seed crystals.
 These are close enough together so that by capillary action they draw some fluid up into their structure.
 This wet zone evaporates creating more crystals, which grow partly upward. the wetting and evaporating process continues with the crystals literally pulling themselves up by their own bootstraps.

 This process can be demonstrated by placing a tall piece of porous pottery in a dish of growing medium.

-The best growth will occur on surfaces that are rough because they have been broken.
+The best growth will occur on surfaces that are rough.

-Yes.
-The following picture shows the edge of a dish that had one half of its surface coated in Vaseline.
+The following picture shows the edge of a dish that had the right half of its surface coated in Vaseline:

 Will the crystals grow without either bluing or ammonia?